ro-dhr/azure-enterprise-network-project/README.md

 ## Scenario #2: US VM Suddenly Can't Reach the EU VM

-No warning on this one, connectivity between the two sites was working fine and then it just wasn't.
-Starting from the US side this time: the US VM (vm-us-hq) can't reach the EU VM (vm-eu-network-lab) anymore, and I need to figure out where the traffic is actually getting dropped.
+Connectivity between the two sites was working fine, and then it just wasn't.
+The US VM (vm-us-hq) can't reach the EU VM (vm-eu-network-lab) anymore, and I need to figure out where the traffic is actually getting dropped.

 ### Confirm the Issue